CSchoel/arbitrary-but-fixed/_posts/2022-03-31-ai-explained-financial-prediction.md

 ---
 layout: post
 title: 'AI for laypersons: Stock price prediction with nearest neighbors'
-description: 'In the first post of the ''AI for laypersons'' series, I introduced a very simple AI based on the nearest neighbor algorithm.
-In this post, I want to show that the same idea can also be applied to prediction tasks such as the prediction of stock prices.'
+description: In the first post of the 'AI for laypersons' series, I introduced a very simple AI based on the nearest neighbor algorithm.
+In this post, I want to show that the same idea can also be applied to prediction tasks such as the prediction of stock prices.
 categories:
 - AI for laypersons
 tags:
 - artificial intelligence
 - machine learning
 - image recognition
+date: 2022-03-31 21:48 +0200
 ---
 <!--
 Stock market prediction (prediction)
   - prediction problem